 On May 25, 2021, the Company entered a contract with a supplier to purchase components.
 The Company is obligated to purchase \$22.5 million of components over 60 months.
 The Company may terminate the supply agreement by paying 50% of the remaining purchase commitment at any point during the contract term.
-For the three and six months ended June 30, 2021, the Company made total purchases of \$0.4 million.
+The Company made total purchases of \$0.4 million during the year ended December 31, 2021.

-Note 12 - Convertible Preferred Stock
+Note 13 - Convertible Preferred Stock